-This section provides information on the Orchestrator architecture and its components, and describes the most common deployment scenarios.
-The main components in the Orchestrator infrastructure are:
+This section provides information on the Orchestrator architecture and its components, and describes some common deployment scenarios.
+The main components in the Orchestrator architecture are:

-The Orchestrator server is the configuration, administration and management core of the Orchestrator infrastructure.
-The Orchestrator server performs all orchestration actions.
-This is where orchestration plans are created, stored, tested and executed.
+The Orchestrator server is the configuration, administration and management core of the Orchestrator architecture.
+This is where orchestration plans are created, audited, tested and executed.
 Internally, the Orchestrator server is comprised of the following components:

 - Veeam Orchestrator Server Service — is responsible for managing orchestration plans, and administering user roles and permissions.

 - Veeam Orchestrator Web UI — is a web-based user interface that allows users to interact with the Veeam Orchestrator Server Service, and to perform various configuration and administration actions.
 In the Orchestrator UI, orchestration plans are designed, checked, tested and executed.